 Both harpies and sirens are species mainly composed of females, with males being almost considered a rarity.

 They mostly look human, with a few bird characteristics here and there.
-Beaks, jet black eyes, long feathers instead of hair, wings for arms, with a few claws at the wrist that they can use like fingers, and bird-like legs and feet.
+Beaks, jet black eyes, long feathers instead of hair, wings for arms, with a few claws at the wrist that they can use like fingers, and bird-like legs, feet, and tails.

 Reproduction: